Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Party/Quests/Museum Heist.md

 > - In both cases, a character who fails is not caught.
 Allow them to continue their course of action. and instead raise the alarm level of the museum.
 > - Events that raise the alarm level are close shaves.
 A failed Stealth check means that a guard pauses, comes within inches of a player’s hiding spot, then moves on, Raising the Alarm
 > - The alarm level starts at 0 each day and goes up to 5.
-> - When the alarm level increases, a guard will tap the nearest sphinx statue on the head, illuminating an additional gem.
+> - When the alarm level increases, a guard will tap the nearest [[Sphinx Statue]] on the head, illuminating an additional gem.
 > - At each alarm level, all museum guards gain a cumulative +1 bonus to Wisdom (Perception and Insight) checks.
 > - At alarm level 5, the museum closes immediately (day) or the city guard is summoned (night).
-The guards and sphinx statues do a full sweep of the museum.
+The guards and [[Sphinx Statue]] do a full sweep of the museum.
 The next day, the museum opens at alarm level +1.

 > [!recite|no-i nbrd] Day and Night
 > - The museum opens at 10am and closes at 6pm.
-> - After the museum closes, the guards lock the front doors, activate the sphinx statues, and do a sweep of all three floors.
+> - After the museum closes, the guards lock the front doors, activate the [[Sphinx Statue]], and do a sweep of all three floors.
 During this sweep, all of the wizard guards cast detect magic and see invisibility.
 > - At night, the museum security has the following differences.
-The sphinx statues patrol their floors, attacking any non-guard that they encounter.
+The [[Sphinx Statue]] patrol their floors, attacking any non-guard that they encounter.
 There are fewer guards on each floor, and all non-guard NPCs and guests are absent.
 The lights stay on at night.

 > [!recite|no-i nbrd] Fundraiser
 > - On the third night, the museum hosts a black-tie gala.